-In March 2021, we entered into a new lease agreement for approximately 3,659 square feet of office, lab and warehouse space in Thousand Oaks, California.
-The initial 10.5-year term of this lease is scheduled to commence in August 2021 and the contractual obligations during the initial term are \$19.1 million in aggregate.
+In March 2021, we entered into a new lease agreement for approximately 33,659 square feet of office, lab and warehouse space in Thousand Oaks, California.
+The initial 10.5-year term of this lease commenced in August 2021 and the contractual obligations during the initial term are \$21.0 million in aggregate.
 We have the option to extend this lease for two additional five-year periods after the initial term.